petaleks/petaleksandar/cv.md

 ## Technical skills and competences

-- Using software for statistical and numerical computing (R, Julia, STATA, Matlab, Eviews),
+- Proficient in using software for statistical and numerical computing (R, Julia, STATA, Matlab, Eviews),

 - Basic experience in programming languages (Python),

-- Exposure in using an object-relational database management system (PostreSQL),
+- Exposure in using an object-relational database management system (SQL),

 - Basic big data experience (JSMapreduce),